bschwyn/droptoken/README.md

 ### Introduction

 This is my work sample for 98point6!
-It has a MySQL database that contains moves and other information for the connect-4 like game "droptoken".
+It has a MySQL database that contains moves and other information for the connect-4 like game "droptoken" after setup.
+You can then run queries on the database and look at the results in views.

 ### Installation and Setup